HMS Glasgow (F88): Construction

 On 18 April 2021, the fore section of the ship moved out from its building shed on the Clyde.

-On 1 May 2021, was joined with its aft section for the first time.
+On 1 May 2021, was joined with its aft section.

 Commissioning was initially anticipated by late 2026 to be followed by a work-up period prior to reaching initial operating capability.

 In October 2022, the Secretary of State for Defence, Ben Wallace, stated that the initial operating capability (IOC) for the ship had slipped from 2027 to 2028.

 On 25 November 2022 the vessel began its launching process, by being rolled onto the Malin Augstea semi-submersible launch barge CD01, then towed down river to the Firth of Clyde and up Loch Long to the Glen Mallan jetty where it was launched a week after the process started, using the "float off" method.
 The frigate was then towed back upriver to the BAE Scotstoun shipyard for fitting out.

-On 13 May 2023, the Global press reported that fitting out had been temporarily suspended, after workers reported the ships cabling had been sabotaged, the UK Defence Journal reporting that around 60 of the ship's cables had been cut, sabotage possibly related to a pay dispute.
+On 13 May 2023, the press reported that fitting out had been temporarily suspended, after workers found that the ships cabling had been sabotaged, the UK Defence Journal reporting that around 60 of the ship's cables had been cut, sabotage possibly related to a pay dispute.

 HMS Glasgow was christened on 22 May 2025 at BAE Scotstoun by Catherine, Princess of Wales, using a bottle of whisky from Clydeside Distillery.
 It was attended by William, Prince of Wales, Second Sea Lord, Vice Admiral Sir Martin Connell, the managing director of BAE Systems Maritime – Naval Ships, Simon Lister, and the Lord Provost of Glasgow, Jacqueline McLaren.
 It featured a flypast of an RAF Poseidon aircraft from the CXX Squadron.

 It has been reported that sea trials are expected to begin in 2026, before entering service in 2027.